Attendance and absence

 What To Do If Your Child Is Ill

 - If your child is clearly unwell in the morning, please do not send them to school in the hope that he or she will get better during the day!
 You can inform us via email: firstname.lastname@example.org.
-In the subject line please put your child’s name and form and in the main part of the message please state the reason for absence and if you know your child will be absent for more than the one day.
+Please include the following detail:

 - The Attendance Officer will text you if the school has not been notified of a student’s absence.
 If you have the school app, the message will be diverted to this platform.
 If know your child will be absent more than one day, please let us know to prevent absence messages being sent, also, if the illness continues over a weekend, please call the following week to confirm the reason for absence.

 If a student is absent for 3 or more days this might mean that the school will be required to complete a safeguarding visit to the home to ensure the student is OK.